zhengyangxia/PlayComet/README.md

 How To Play:

 Reach as many planets as you can before crashing into the Sun.
 Press wasd to move around and qe to tilt.
+Press the left mouse button to shoot (only in certain tasks).

-Sources: (TODO: list a source URL for any assets you did not create yourself.
-Make sure you have a license for the asset.)
+Sources:
 Sound Effect:
 BGM: https://freepd.com/ Mana Two Part 2
 Comet hit: https://freesound.org/people/HxcPotato/sounds/160883/